vecma-project/VECMAtk/tutorials/M18/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 #### QCG-Monitoring (Experimental)
 In order to provide users with the functionality of live monitoring of their tasks, QCG-Now has been experimentally integrated with the QCG-Monitoring solution.
-This integration allows to display basic data about the users tasks directly in QCG-Now.
-Currently, for the easyvvuq-qcgpj application the monitoring provides generic information about Pilot Job execution, but it will be tuned for specifics of EasyVVUQ in a near future.
+This integration allows to display basic data about users tasks directly in QCG-Now.
+Currently, for the easyvvuq-qcgpj application, the monitoring provides generic information about the Pilot Job execution, but it will be tuned for specifics of EasyVVUQ in the near future.

 In order to switch on the monitoring for a task, a user needs to enable **QCG-Monitoring portal** in the **Monitoring** tab of the New Task window: